 Tanzania is a top African destination, a real paradise for wildlife lovers.
-In this wild and unspoiled country, you can have a great experience through breathtaking sceneries enjoying stunning National Parks/Reserves, lakes, mountains, pristine beaches with clear sea and much more.
-We’ve visited the most part of the Central and Southern African country, but in Tanzania, the wildlife is out of this world.
+You can have a great experience in this wild and unspoiled country through breathtaking sceneries enjoying stunning National Parks/Reserves, lakes, mountains, pristine beaches with clear sea, and much more.
+We’ve visited most parts of Central and Southern Africa, but the wildlife is stunning in Tanzania.
 The thing that mostly stroke us was how easy it was to spot animals, above all lions and predators in general.

 1° Day: ARUSHA